 Welcome to Rottnest Island!
 A real paradise located only 20 km off-shore Perth, and one of the best places to visit in Western Australia.
 It was primarily called “rotte nest”, meaning “a rat nest” in Dutch.
 Yes, you hear me well.
 A rat nest!
 The island is inhabited by quokkas, adorable marsupials that look like giant rats.
 This is how a Dutch captain, the discoverer of the island, described those cute creatures.
 Ready to learn more about this place?
-In this blog post, I’m going to share with you the Rottnest Island ultimate travel guide.
+In this blog post, I’m going to share with you the ultimate travel guide to Rottnest Island.

 HOW TO GET TO ROTTNEST ISLAND?